Skip to main content

 Why Batteries Fail Prematurely

-Over-discharge: Discharging a lead-acid battery below 50% state of charge (approximately 12.1V under load) damages the plates.
-Each deep discharge below this point reduces total capacity.
-AGM batteries tolerate deeper discharge better than flooded, but both suffer from regular deep cycling below the recommended threshold.
+Over-discharge: Discharging below 50% state of charge (roughly 12.1V under load on a 12V nominal system) damages the plates.
+Each deep discharge below this threshold chips away at total capacity.
+AGM batteries tolerate deeper discharge somewhat better than flooded, but both suffer from regular cycling below the recommended floor.

 Charging Best Practices